richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - SOX utility is used to convert MP3 data stream to raw PCM16 data stream.

-# Performance
+# Performance analysis

 ### A. RPI

-One roundabout of Alexa request and Alexa response on the RPI side (RPI-AVS-RPI) is about 3.2 seconds.
+One round trip of Alexa request and Alexa response on the RPI side (RPI-AVS-RPI) is about 3.2 seconds.
 This is for a simple command, "What time is it?".
 This measures the time RPI accepts FT900 connection until it closes the connection.